mobiaqua/igep-x-loader/ISEE_README.txt

 4.2 Setup igep.ini file
 ------------------------
+Please find a igep.ini example inside the scripts directory.
 # Note this format permits use the characters
 # '#' and ';' as comment check file size restrictions